Faqir of Ipi: Pashtunistan movement

-In 1948, the Faqir of Ipi took control of North Waziristan's Datta Khel area and declared the establishment of an independent Pashtunistan, forming ties with regional leaders including Prince Mohammed Daoud Khan.

-On 29 May 1949, the Faqir of Ipi called a tribal jirga in his headquarters of Gurwek and asked Pakistan to accept Pashtunistan as an independent state.
-He published a Pashto-language newspaper, Ghāzī, from Gurwek to promote his ideas.
-Afghanistan and India also provided financial support to the Pashtunistan movement under the leadership of the Faqir of Ipi.
-Faqir also established a rifle factory in Gurwek with the material support provided by the government of Afghanistan.

-In January 1950, a Pashtun loya jirga in Razmak symbolically appointed the Faqir of Ipi as the first president of the "National Assembly for Pashtunistan".

-In 1953–1954, the PAF's No. 14 Squadron led an operation from Miramshah airbase and heavily bombarded the Faqir of Ipi's compound in Gurwek.

-Decline

-After sometime, the Faqir of Ipi relations with the government of Afghanistan deteriorated and he became aloof.
-By this time, his movement had also started losing popular support.
-The Pashtun tribesmen were no longer willing to fight after the departure of British as the Faqir's reasoning of waging jihad against a foreign power was no longer considered valid.

-Although he himself never surrendered until his death, his movement diminished after 1954 when his Commander-in-chief Mehar Dil Khan Khattak surrendered to the Pakistani authorities.
+Faqir of Ipi refused to recognise the partition of India and launched an armed rebellion against Pakistan which was suppressed by Pakistani Air force, and later declined amid a general lack of interest by local people.

 Gathering at Razmak

 Later on, the Faqir of Ipi, while addressing a gathering at Razmak, said that the Government of Afghanistan had misled him and deceived him in the name of Islam.
 He instructed his supporters that if the Government of Afghanistan made any future plan against Pakistan in his name, they should never support it.

 As a result, Afghanistan was compelled to issue an open warning to the Faqir of Ipi and told him to refrain from any anti-Pakistan activities.

 Death

 The Faqir of Ipi died at night on April 16, 1960.
 Long suffering from asthma, during his last days, he was too sick to walk a few steps.
 People from far away often used to come and see him and ask for his blessing.
 His funeral prayers or Namaz-I-Janaza was held at Gurwek led by Maulavi Pir Rehman.
 Thousands of people came for his Namaz-I-Janaza.
 He was buried at Gurwek.